1 - Rules

 - 10.3 - In case of any changes team leaders will be promptly informed.

-- 11.3 - The coordinator for the referees during the tournament will be available at the IberCup office.
+- 11.6 - The arbitration coordinator during the tournament will be available at the IberCup office.

 12 - Tournament Jury